10 Best Dog Leashes for Running Fully Reviewed

 The Metrics We Used to Determine the Best Dog Leashes for Running

-When running with your dog, hands-free is the way to go.
-Most running leashes consist of an adjustable waist belt to attach the runner to the leash through either a fixed D ring or a gliding loop.
-The gliding loop allows your dog to switch sides without jerking you around while the D ring keeps him to one side.
+When running with your dog you want to be able to focus on your run while also knowing you and your dog are safe and comfortable.
+For this purpose, hands-free leashes are the way to go.
+Most hands-free running leashes will have an adjustable waist belt that the runner can wear that attaches to the leash itself through either a fixed D ring or a gliding loop.
 Many leashes feature a bungee cable to help absorb some of the force from your dog pulling.
-Some also have one of more hand loop on the leash to provide some more direct control when you get close to traffic or if your dog is easily distracted.
+Some also have one or more hand loop on the leash to provide some more direct control when you get close to traffic or if your dog is easily distracted.

 Other Things to Consider

 Obviously, you will want to consider your waist size and your dog’s size when choosing a leash.
 You need to have a waist belt that will fit comfortably while you are running and your pal needs a leash that is strong enough to hold him but not too heavy or long.
 It is also important to consider your height vs your pet’s height when choosing the right length for your leash.
 A taller person with a shorter dog will need a longer leash to reach down to their furry friend while a shorter person and taller dog do not need much room at all.

 Dogs and their owners will vary in how they run together.
 If you have a dog who likes to wander or run in front of you, give them a bit more length on the leash so they don’t end up tripping you.
 For dogs that are trained to heel and will stick right by your side, you may opt for a much shorter leash as too much length will hit them on the back or drag between you.
 If you are new to running with your dog or training a new puppy, leashes with adjustable lengths and multiple handles are great options for adapting as you both get used to running together.